googleclassroom1/googleclassroom1/README.md

 # Hi there, I'm Toby 👋

 Welcome to my GitHub profile!
-I'm a Front-End Web Developer Who Has Made An UBG Site For My Friends And Me Because [the pizza edition](https://thepizzaedition.github.io).got blocked this is my site [soupcan.pages.dev](https://soupcan.pages.dev).
+I'm a Front-End Web Developer Who Has Made An UBG Site For My Friends And Me Because [the pizza edition](https://thepizzaedition.github.io) got blocked.
+This is my site [soupcan.pages.dev](https://soupcan.pages.dev).

 ## 🔧 Technologies & Tools